SAIVISHAL007/TecnicalFestWeb/README.md

 # TecnicalFestWeb
-this is the landing webpage created uing html and css. it is regarding technical fest
+This is the landing webpage created using html and css. it is regarding technical fest.
 ## About the Website

 This website provides information about the technical fest, including: